joliclic/dlfp-themes/README.md

 `foo-app.scss` contains inclusions of other parts.
-Depending on whether your theme is light or dark, you can choose to include `statistics.scss` or `statistics-darky.scss`.
+Depending on whether your theme is light or dark, you can choose to include `statistics.scss` or `statistics-dark.scss`.
 Similarly you can choose between several variants for pygments (code highlighting in articles).

 `foo-colors.scss` contains all colors variables used by other files.
 Despite its